National Day (United Arab Emirates): Celebration

-Downtown Dubai is lightened with fireworks while the Burj Khalifa displays the UAE flag.
-It is crowded with people seeking to see the massive national day fireworks and celebration.
-Shopping centers, malls, and institutions are decorated with the flag.
+Downtown Dubai is often lit with fireworks while the Burj Khalifa displays the UAE flag.
+It is crowded with people seeking to see the massive National Day fireworks and celebration.
+Shopping centers, malls, and institutions are also decorated with the flag of the country.

 Heritage Villages are set all over the UAE in order to celebrate this event traditionally.
-Holidays are given from the National Day until two days later.
+It is generally a two day holiday, with 3 December (the day after National Day) also being a observed as a public holiday.
 Air shows are conducted while military processions are held at Abu Dhabi National Exhibition Centre for the rulers of the Emirates, members of the Federal National Council, and Emirati citizens.

+The UAE National Day celebrations are marked by grand fireworks displays and spectacular air shows across various emirates.
+Every year, popular locations like Abu Dhabi Corniche, Dubai Festival City, and Sharjah's Al Majaz Waterfront host breathtaking fireworks, attracting thousands of spectators.
+The UAE Air Force aerobatic team, Al Fursan, often performs special aerial displays.
+These events highlight the patriotic spirit of the nation and are a major attraction for both residents and tourists.